 Cat fleas die outdoors in winter.
+Frost or snow kills fleas.
 No life stage can survive in freezing temperatures for extended periods.
 However, adult can stay alive on their warm-blooded hosts, and immature stages can develop in homes or the freeze-protected dens of wildlife.
 Cat fleas don’t hibernate, despite what some sources claim.

 Fleas Survive Year-Round

 Small populations of fleas can be found on domestic and feral animals year-round, even during the coldest months.
 However, it’s rare for new infestations to begin on dogs and cats during winter.
 Outdoors, developing fleas can’t survive the cold, arid conditions in most temperate zones.
 Even in California, few fleas are found from January to April.

 Some geographic locations have warm, humid climates year-round.
 In southern Florida, for instance, fleas will continue thriving outdoors through the winter months of November to March.

 Don’t Stop Treatments in Winter

 The changing of the seasons won’t end a current flea infestation.
 Stopping flea treatments early when the cool months set in is a common cause of reinfestation.

 How Fleas Overwinter

 No flea stage can survive in near-freezing temperatures for extended periods Img 1.
 However, some fleas won’t get subjected to extreme cold.
 Adults can survive on warm-bodied hosts, such as dogs, cats, and raccoons Img 2.
 Fleas can also live year-round if their host lives in a warmed shelter.
 For example, fleas will survive in heated homes, where, consequently, most domestic infestations occur.
-The freeze-protected dens of wild animals can also keep immature fleas alive during winter.
+The frost-protected dens of wild animals can also keep immature fleas alive during winter.

 Img 2 Raccoons are active in the winter and fleas can survive on their warm bodies.

 Fleas don’t Hibernate

 Fleas don’t have a true diapause stage.
 They don’t hibernate or go dormant to overwinter.
 Adults can enter a quiescent (inactive) state within their cocoon for up to 5 months, but temperatures below 37.4°F (3°C) kill them.
 Still, pre-emerged adults can survive winters in slightly warmed or insulated structures (e.g. crawl spaces), and then emerge in spring when conditions are better.
 They may also live through short, mild winters outdoors.

 Cold Temperatures Kill Fleas